mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/make-call.md

 frameless: false
 ```

-The possible voice capabilities are very limited, as this doesn't utilize [Nexmo Voice API](/voice/voice-api/overview).
+The possible voice capabilities are very limited, as this doesn't utilize [the Voice API](/voice/voice-api/overview).
 This method is recommended mostly for onboarding.
 Later, it is recommended to use a server managed call.

 ## Start a Server Managed Call

-This method allows you to conduct in-app calls as well as phone calls while taking advantage of the rich [Nexmo Voice API features](/voice/voice-api/overview).
+This method allows you to conduct in-app calls as well as phone calls while taking advantage of the rich [Voice API features](/voice/voice-api/overview).

-When your client app calls this method, the `answer_url` [webhook](/concepts/guides/webhooks) that is configured for your [Nexmo Application](/concepts/guides/applications) will execute.
+When your client app calls this method, the `answer_url` [webhook](/concepts/guides/webhooks) that is configured for your [Vonage Application](/concepts/guides/applications) will execute.
 That defines the [logic and capabilities](/voice/voice-api/ncco-reference) of the call.

 On the client side, start the call as such: